History of the Jews in Africa: Ancient communities

-The most ancient communities of African Jews are the Ethiopian, West African Jews, Sephardi Jews, and Mizrahi Jews of North Africa and the Horn of Africa.
+The most ancient communities of African Jews are the Ethiopian, West African, Sephardi, and Mizrahi Jews of North Africa and the Horn of Africa.

 In the seventh century, many Spanish Jews fled from the persecution which was occurring under the rule of the Visigoths and migrated to North Africa, where they made their homes in the Byzantine-dominated cities along the Mediterranean coast.
 Others arrived after the expulsion from Iberia.
 Remnants of longstanding Jewish communities remain in Morocco, Tunisia, and the Spanish cities of Ceuta and Melilla.
 There is a much-diminished but still vibrant community on the island of Djerba in Tunisia.
 Since 1948 and the war to establish Israel, which aroused hostility in Muslim lands, most other North African Jews emigrated to Israel.

 Of the seventh-century immigrants, some of them moved inland and proselytized among the Berber tribes.
 A number of tribes, including the Jarawa, Uled Jari, and some tribes of the Daggatun people, converted to Judaism.
 Ibn Khaldun reported that Kahina, a female Berber warlord who led the resistance against the Muslim Arab conquests of North Africa in the 680s and 690s, was a Jew of the Jarawa tribe.
 With the defeat of the Berber rebellion, none of the Jewish communities was initially forced to convert to Islam.